-Pain when urinating is an extremely common problem that affects both sexes but is more common in women.
+Pain or discomfort when urinating, also called dysuria, is an extremely common problem that affects both sexes but is more common in women.
 However, as men get older their risk increases.
+Pain may come from your bladder, urethra (the tube through which urine leaves your body) or perineum (a region in the lower part of your pelvis, between your thighs).

-Pain when urinating has a wide range of possible causes, ranging from minor to potentially serious.
-It can range from mild discomfort to a stinging or burning sensation or severe pain.
-As with any unexplained and persistent symptoms, it’s important to get it checked out with a doctor.
+Pain when urinating (dysuria) has a wide range of possible causes, ranging from minor to potentially serious.
+It usually affects the bladder and/or surrounding tissues, causing symptoms ranging from mild discomfort to a stinging or burning sensation, or severe pain.
+As with any unexplained and persistent symptoms, it’s important to get it checked out by a doctor.

 There are many possible causes of pain when urinating.